standardconnect/xls-37d/proposal/DRAFT.md

 # 3. Specification

-This section is presented in the header of this proposal ( add github permalink )
+This section is [enclosed](https://github.com/standardconnect/xls-37d/blob/main/proposal/DRAFT.md?plain=1#L17) in the header of the proposal

 # 4. Implementation